 I was particularly impressed with how the Unreal Engine 4’s physics system makes every area highly reactive to Mono and Six’s presence.
 This is particularly beneficial towards the puzzle designs which encourage the player to solve problems in a practical way as opposed to grappling with abstract head-scratchers.

 For instance, during the latter stages of the game set in The Pale City, Mono gains the power to use old television sets as portal devices.
 I had a blast climbing through the dilapidated apartments and using a remote to switch on the screens so I could teleport Mono where he needed to go.
-Besides, the incredible visual effects as he pushed himself through the screen was always captivating to watch.
+Besides, the gorgeous visual and sound effects as he pushed himself through the screen never ceased to loose their charm.

 As another example, during the school level, I noticed a switch sitting high on the wall which obviously unlocks the door to leave the room.
 Normally Mono could simply pick up something from the floor like a toy or even a bar of soap to hit and activate the switch, but there was nothing nearby.
 There was, however, a brain floating in a jar on the shelf above me… I’ll let you figure out the rest!

 The best part is that Little Nightmares II is built entirely from these kinds of creative, moment-to-moment tasks that the tiny twosome must solve in order to progress.
 It really makes exploring and interacting with the game’s world rewarding, and I was amazed that the devs could fit so much into what is ultimately a relatively short game.